 Assistant Superintendent of

-Mridula Bajaj has been serving as Assistant Superintendent of Curriculum & Instruction for Mount Laurel Schools since July 2022.
+Mridula Bajaj has been serving as Assistant Superintendent of Curriculum, Instruction & Assessment for Mount Laurel Schools since July 2022.
 A graduate of Delhi University, India where she earned a Bachelor of Science in Chemistry Honors and a Master of Science in Organic Chemistry, Mrs. Bajaj pursued advanced coursework in educational administration at Rutgers, New Brunswick and NJ EXCEL, Monroe.
 She holds multiple certifications, including supervisor, principal and chief school administrator.

 Mrs. Bajaj began her educational career as a high school chemistry teacher at Delhi Public School, New Delhi, India.
 She also taught at the Indian Central School in Kuwait.
 In 2001, Mrs. Bajaj was recruited by the Newark Public Schools in New Jersey to teach chemistry at Science Park High School, a 7th-12th grade magnet school for science, math and technology and, in 2007, assumed the administrative post of Chairperson of Science.
 In 2013, Mrs. Bajaj was appointed as the K-12 Supervisor of Science, Industrial Tech. and Family & Consumer Science for the Scotch Plains-Fanwood School District.
 Prior to her appointment as Assistant Superintendent for the Mount Laurel Schools, Mrs. Bajaj served simultaneously as District Supervisor of Professional Development, Testing and Assessment, and District Supervisor of Science for the Princeton Public Schools.